Approved Food deals

 While 'use-by' dates are an important health warning, 'best befores' are simply a manufacturer's guidance of quality.
 It's perfectly legal to sell goods beyond a best-before date.
 However, as there's no hard-and-fast rule on how far beyond a best before it's still safe to eat products, you need to make that call yourself.

 While look and smell are important and often the best indicators, you can't always tell with packaged items such as these, especially as you won't be able to check each item before it's delivered to you.
-Though not everything's past its best-before date and Approved Food does tend to display the date online for each product, so you'll likely know before you buy.
+Not everything's past its best-before date and Approved Food does tend to display the date online for each product, so you'll likely know before you buy.

 What MoneySavers say about Approved Food